jsimplicio/jsimplicio.github.io/_posts/2018-12-7-the-new-dscout-diary.md

 <div class="caption">
 role: web UI and UX.
-team: Timo Kuhn, UI and UX and product thinking.
+team: Timo Kuhn, UI and UX, product thinking.
 Most of our engineering team!
 </div>

 The product and engineering teams took over a year to overhaul the Diary product at dscout.
 We implemented a new interface which improves how projects are structured.
 With this redesign we facilitated the experience of conducting research analysis on the responses (entries) submitted by scouts.